C-prakriti/Wildlife_Waterhole_Utilization/README.md

 This project contains data analysis, GIS workflow, camera trap processing and statistical modeling used to assess the utilization pattern of artificial waterholes by mammals

 # Title
-An Assessment of Utilizaiton Pattern of Artificial Waterholes by Wildlie in Banke National Park
+An Assessment of Utilization Pattern of Artificial Waterholes by Wildlie in Banke National Park

 # Overview
-Artificial waterholes are a common habitat management strategy applied by park officials to ensure water availability during dry seasons.
+Artificial waterholes are a common habitat management strategy used by park officials to ensure water availability during dry seasons.
 This project was carried out to see how effectively the artificial waterholes are being used by the wild animals and what characterstics of the waterholes or environmental factors influenced the species to use the waterhole.

 # Objectives
 1. To analyze species richness, diversity, evenness and visitation patterns at artificial waterholes